This page describes how to download and install Dynatrace OneAgent on Solaris.

 Depending on your firewall policy, you may need to explicitly allow certain outgoing connections.
 The remote Dynatrace addresses to add to the allow list are given on the installation page for OneAgent.

-Log into your Solaris host and execute the wget
+Log into your Solaris host and download the installer via the Dynatrace Deployment API using the wget command.

 To monitor a single application, execute your command and prepend it with the following commands.